123456789_123456789_123456789_123456789_123456789_

 belongs_to Association Diagram

-NOTE: belongs_to associations must use the singular term.
-If you used the pluralized form in the above example for the author association in the Book model and tried to create the instance by Book.create(authors: @author), you would be told that there was an "uninitialized constant Book::Authors".
-This is because Rails automatically infers the class name from the association name.
-If the association name is wrongly pluralized, then the inferred class will be wrongly pluralized too.
+NOTE: A belongs_to association must use the singular term.
+If you use the plural form, like belongs_to :authors in the Book model, and try to create a book with Book.create(authors: @author), Rails will give you an "uninitialized constant Book::Authors" error.
+This happens because Rails automatically infers the class name from the association name.
+If the association name is :authors, Rails will look for a class named Authors instead of Author.

 The corresponding migration might look like this: